e-ditiones/ODD17/README.md

 We chose to separate metadata (encoded in the `<teiHeader>`) from transcription (encoded in the `<text>`).

-This way, we have the possibility to create two schemas for the `<teiHeader>`, one specific to the metadata of printed documents, the other to the metadata of manuscripts.
+This way, we have the possibility to create two schemas for the `<teiHeader>`, one specific to the metadata of printed documents, and another one for the metadata of manuscripts.

 After the OCR of the text (as the transcription), its encoding will be completed in three phases :
 * Level 1 : the encoding will distinguish form and content